PrathmeshChalke/Expense_Tracker/README.md

 Detailed Insights: Visualize your spending habits with charts and reports, helping you identify trends and make better financial decisions.
 Financial Planning: Set budget goals and track your progress, empowering you to stay on top of your finances.

+## Installation

+Before using the Expense Tracker platform, make sure to install the necessary dependencies.
+Open your terminal and run the following command:

+npm install --legacy-peer-deps

+This command ensures that your project installs packages while ignoring peer dependency conflicts, which can be helpful in managing package versions.

 ## How to Use :

 Adding an Expense